kamyker/BeatAim-Halloween/README.md

 # Changing player path
-The path that player follows can be changed by modifing animation attached to PlayerCart object in scene.
+The path that player follows can be changed by modifing animation attached to PlayerCart object in the scene.
 Rebuild your map (steps from 6) to apply changes.

 PlayerCart can also be exported as single object that way many Beat Aim Maps may use same Visual Map with different player paths.
 More info soon...